nuig/nuig.github.io/README.md

 ## Getting started

 This repository has two branches, `master` and `src`.
-As it's hosted on [GitHub](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages), the compiled (automatically generated) stuff is placed in the `master` branch.
+As it is hosted on [GitHub](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages), the compiled (automatically generated) stuff is placed in the `master` branch.
 Thus, if you're going to update anything here, you should NEVER touch the `master` branch.

 ### Installation